Today becoming a pilot has become much easier than 10 years before.

 However, this is not the case in the United States.
 Airlines in the United States require their pilots to have at least 1500 hours before hiring them.

-Airlines in Europe frequently hire pilots with hundreds of hours in a specific aircraft type before joining the airline.
+Before joining the airline, European airlines frequently hire pilots with hundreds of hours in a specific aircraft type.

 So if that is the case for you, don’t lose hope.
-Keep applying for airlines online and wait for what is there reply.
+Keep applying for airlines online and wait for what is their reply.

 There is nothing wrong with trying.
 I mean, if you try and fail, you lose nothing.